 The University of Brighton is one of the few universities to ensure that each student has a career planning agreement in place.
 We place great emphasis on employment skills for our students and our courses are developed in collaboration with industry and the private sector to ensure they are relevant to the changing demands of employers.
 Business and professionally focused education means work-ready students.

 Our university has a significant number of professional and vocationally oriented awards and, as a result, has extensive engagement with a wide range of professional, statutory and regulatory bodies (PSRBs).
-In 2012–13, there were 231 courses listed as having had an engagement with 55 PSRBs.
-Across the university, over 50 per cent of students were registered on a course that had an engagement with at least one professional, statutory or regulatory body in 2012–13.
+In 2013–14, there were 345 courses listed as having had an engagement with 56 PSRBs.
+Across the university, 60 per cent of students were registered on a course that had an engagement with at least one professional, statutory or regulatory body in 2013–14.

 Our students are a diverse mix from many backgrounds, nationalities, ages and previous educational experience.
 What all members of the university have in common is a desire to make a difference: through our learning, research and professional practice and our engagement with a global network of social and economic partners.